-When Caro Claire Burke’s Yesteryear dropped and its tradwife influencer protagonist woke up in 1855 — no nannies, no ring light, no industrial-grade KitchenAid hidden behind the farmhouse aesthetic — I knew I had to read it immediately because that premise is hilarious.
+When Caro Claire Burke’s Yesteryear dropped and its tradwife influencer protagonist woke up in 1855 — no nannies, no ring light, no industrial-grade KitchenAid hidden behind the farmhouse aesthetic — basically The Stepford Wives meets The Handmaid’s Tale if Atwood had grown up on TikTok — I knew I had to read it immediately because that premise is hilarious.
 An influencer with 8 million followers gets sent back in time to actually live the pioneer life she’s been cosplaying for content?
 She has to churn real butter.
 With her hands.
 In a corset.
 I don’t even like making dinner when I have a fully functional oven and Uber Eats as a backup plan.

 I should mention: my high school homecoming king married one of the biggest tradwife farm-living influencers on the internet.
 Like, the kind with a brand deal and a hay bale photo shoot and millions of followers watching her collect eggs in a linen dress.
 I also grew up in the Connecticut suburb where The Stepford Wives was filmed.
 Between those two facts and a lifetime of watching women perform domesticity like it’s a competitive sport, I wrote a whole book about it.